csells/flutter_mplat_ttt/README.md

 However, the web runtime doesn't like the use of dart:io at all, even the Platform.isMacOS property, and using it will cause an exception at run-time.

-So, to keep the code from causing a run-time exception anywhere, we use a little hackery relying on the fact that Flutter for web generates JavaScript to make Dart run in the browser and that numbers are implemented differently in JavaScript then in Dart.
+So, to keep the code from causing a run-time exception anywhere, we use a little-known constant named kIsWeb to bail early.
 In the fullness of time, none of this is necessary, but it's a pretty cool hack for now.

 Enjoy!